Key Takeaways:

 With the rise of cryptocurrencies, Bitcoin ETFs have emerged as a popular investment option for those looking to gain exposure to the digital currency market.
 Bitcoin ETFs allow investors to trade Bitcoin without having to own the underlying asset.

-For spot Bitcoin ETFs, instead of buying BTC directly, investors will be able to buy shares of the ETF, representing proportional ownership in the bitcoins held by the fund.
+For spot Bitcoin ETFs, instead of buying BTC directly, investors can buy shares of the ETF, representing proportional ownership in the bitcoins held by the fund.
+For futures ETFs, the fund does not hold any bitcoins, but gains synthetic exposure to Bitcoin through the futures markets.

 Differences Between Bitcoin Spot and Futures ETFs